LenVr/Flexible-Thinking-MindGame/README.md

 # Flexible-Thinking-MindGame
- a good game for classes that helps students think in a flexible way and find solutions depending on the situation
+ A good game for classes that helps students think in a flexible way and find solutions depending on the situation